A hybrid, asymmetric, linear Higgs factory based on plasma-wakefield and radio-frequency acceleration: Cost Estimate

 Table~\ref{tab:3} shows that the total cost for HALHF is $\sim$1.55 billion ILCU.
 We freely admit that this costing is very approximate, probably not better than 25\%.
 Nevertheless, we are convinced that it is substantially smaller than Higgs factories based on other technologies.
 As for the cost of the experimental programme, we would expect the detector costs to be very similar to those envisaged for either CLIC or ILC.
 The extra instrumentation to cope with the boost in the forward direction should be minor.

 The ILC accelerator costing is a decade old; ILCUs are interesting for comparison with ILC but do not represent the cost of a machine built today.
+Recently, the ILC has produced an updated costing in ILCUs for the Snowmass process in the USA~\cite{ILC_Snowmass}.
+This is based on a variety of improvements in the design.
+Some of these, such as reductions in the civil construction cost, would carry over directly to the HALHF cost estimate.
+Others, such as an increase in the baseline cavity acceleration gradient, would not.
+Even the smallest cost estimate for ILC remains much larger than that for HALHF.

-We can get some estimate of that by simply using the GDP deflator for the USA to update ILCUs into \$ of 2022 using a factor of 1.25.
-The capital cost of HALHF collider ``today" would then be approximately \$1.9B.
+A crude estimate of the HALHF cost "today" can be obtained by simply using the GDP deflator for the USA to update ILCUs into \$ of 2022 using a factor of 1.25.
+The capital cost of the HALHF collider ``today" would then be approximately \$1.9B.